ChatCustoms/se_project_express/README.md

 # WTWR (What to Wear?): Back End
-In this back-end project for Sprint 12 I am creating a server for the WTWR application.
-This project uses express.js, and Postman application along with mongoDB and Compass application for testing the server.
+In this back-end project for Sprint 15 I have dployed the frontend of the application and set up logging.
-## Running the Project
-`npm run start` — to launch the server

-`npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+The websites for this are set as, wtwr.random-domain.org www.wtwr.random-domain.org api.wtwr.random-domain.org